vsoch/gridtest/examples/README.md

 # Examples

+## Grids

+GridTest can be used just to generate grids that are useful for however you please!
+For example, we can define and then load a grids.yml file in our Python code to parameterize tests or other functions.

+ - [grids](grids): is an example of defining different grids for your use in a grids.yml file.

+## Testing

  - [basic](basic): shows writing a grid test file for a basic script
  - [read-write](read-write): shows how to use template substitutes `{% tmp_path %}` and `{% tmp_dir %}` for creating temporary files and directories for tests.
  - [is-true-false](is-true-false): example tests for using the `istrue` and `isfalse` conditions.